lemlac/mulem/docs/reference.md

 addContext() \ ($a: int, $b: int) =
     $a + $b

-do                          -- Issolate parameters to this scope
+do                          -- Isolate parameters to this scope
     $a = 1
     $b = 2
     result = addContext()   -- Uses $a and $b from context.